matthewhadley/chromedotfiles/README.md

 If there is a `default.css` file in the `chromedotfiles` directory it will be injected into *every* domain.

+If there is no specific file for a site with a subdomain, *sub1.mydomain.com*, a file without the subdomain will be injected (e.g. `mydomain.com.js`).

 ### Differences from [dotjs](https://github.com/defunkt/dotjs)